johnmosesman/talks/tulsa_tech_fest/2017/sql_database_and_you_outline.md

 GROUP BY people.id, people.name

 => More useful results

-* Interesting side note—because we're grouping by the primary key, we can use other columns since they're guarenteed unique?
 ```

 #### "People with more pets are more likely to get more"